Script Supervisors

 Chinese script supervisors fluent in feature, serial and streaming-platform work

-Chinese script supervision sits inside the BFA editing and continuity tradition — the lined-script and shot-log craft taught at the Beijing Film Academy and the Communication University of China, then refined inside the long-form drama pipelines that feed iQIYI, Tencent Video, Youku, Mango TV, Bilibili and CCTV.
-Our continuity specialists work daily out of Hengdian World Studios in Zhejiang, Wanda Studios Qingdao, Shanghai Songjiang Film Industry Park and the Beijing Film Group lots, where shooting blocks routinely compress thirty-plus episodes of historical wuxia or contemporary urban drama across multiple units running simultaneously.
+Chinese script oversight grows from the BFA editing and scene-matching tradition — the lined-script and shot-log craft taught at the Beijing Film Academy and the Communication University of China.
+It is then honed inside the long-form drama pipelines that feed iQIYI, Tencent Video, Youku, Mango TV, Bilibili and CCTV.
+Our scene-matching pros work daily out of Hengdian World Studios in Zhejiang, Wanda Studios Qingdao, Shanghai Songjiang Film Industry Park and the Beijing Film Group lots.
+There, shooting blocks routinely pack thirty-plus episodes of historical wuxia or modern urban drama across many units running at once.

-Here is how this works in practice.
-Many have come up through Hunan TV serial work and Mango TV reality formats that taught them to track wardrobe, props, eyelines, screen direction and dialogue across the non-linear schedules typical of Chinese costume drama, jumping between Hengdian Qing imperial sets, Pingyao Ming-walled location bases, Dunhuang desert exteriors and contemporary Shanghai or Shenzhen urban locations.
+Many came up through Hunan TV serial work and Mango TV reality formats, which taught them to track wardrobe, props, eyelines, screen direction and dialogue across the non-linear schedules typical of Chinese costume drama.
+That work jumps between Hengdian Qing imperial sets, Pingyao Ming-walled location bases, Dunhuang desert sets and modern Shanghai or Shenzhen urban locations.

-On international productions filming in China, bilingual script supervisors carry a second layer of value.
-They translate director's notes in real time, mediate between the foreign creative team and the Chinese assistant directors, and prepare paperwork that satisfies the foreign post house alongside the National Radio and Television Administration (NRTA) co-production filings and the Qingdao 40% rebate that international productions claim through the Wanda Studios Qingdao framework.
+On global shoots filming in China, bilingual script supervisors add a second layer of value.
+They translate the director's notes in real time and bridge the foreign creative team and the Chinese assistant directors.
+They also prepare paperwork that satisfies the foreign post house along with the National Radio and Television Administration (NRTA) co-production filings and the Qingdao 40% rebates that global shoots claim through the Wanda Studios Qingdao framework.

-The picture on the ground is more specific.
-They are at home on VFX-heavy schedules — tracking plate photography, marker positions and CG reference for Base FX Beijing, More VFX, Pixomondo Beijing, Original Force and MacroGraph.
-And they adapt cleanly to multi-camera blocks where coverage has to be tallied across three or four bodies simultaneously, which is now standard practice for premium iQIYI and Tencent Video drama.
-Coordinators select supervisors based on confirmed credits in the format at hand, whether that is a Tencent Video xianxia drama, a Chinese theatrical tentpole, a CCTV anniversary special or an international limited series shooting against the Qingdao rebate.
+On the ground, the picture gets more specific.
+Our supervisors are at home on VFX-heavy schedules — tracking plate photography, marker positions and CG reference for Base FX Beijing, More VFX, Pixomondo Beijing, Original Force and MacroGraph.
+They also adapt cleanly to multi-camera blocks where coverage must be tallied across three or four bodies at once, now standard practice on premium iQIYI and Tencent Video drama.
+Coordinators pick supervisors by confirmed credits in the format at hand, whether that is a Tencent Video xianxia drama, a Chinese theatrical tentpole, a CCTV anniversary special or a global limited series shooting against the Qingdao rebates.

 ACT 03